cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

   ```

 #### `styles.format` – `'data'`
-Format of the styles that will be generated.
-The following values are valid:
+Format of the styles that will be generated, the following values are valid:

 - `'data'`
   Generates [data URIs](https://www.npmjs.com/package/mini-svg-data-uri) as background `url()`s.